optimumqa/cypress-boilerplate/README.md

 ## Build & Delpoy

-Reports are deployed to [report-example.optimumqa.com](https://report-example.optimumqa.com)
+Reports are deployed to [your-reporting.domain.com](https://report-example.optimumqa.com)

-Rules for triggering build and deploy:
+Make sure to set rules for triggering build and deploy:

 - Pull request to `main` branch
 - Push to `main` branch